aliasrobotics/RSF/README.md

 ## Differences from _Shyvakov Robot Security Framework_:
 - `Component` becomes `aspect`
 - Content within `evaluation criteria` has been moved into further sub-sections.
+- Formalized `Firmware` layer, added `middleware` as a relevant aspect and elaborated it.

 ## Bibliography
 - [1] Shyvakov, O. (2017).
 Developing a security framework for robots (Master's thesis, University of Twente)